Promptzy/Nexara/README.md

 ## 👥 Contributors

 We welcome and appreciate all contributions!
+Our automated contribution tracking system rewards merged PRs based on difficulty:
+> **Note:** The scoring system applies only to GSSOC contributors.
+🟢 **Easy** (4 points) - Bug fixes, documentation, minor improvements
+🟡 **Medium** (7 points) - Features, refactoring, moderate complexity
+🔴 **Hard** (10 points) - Complex features, architecture changes

-See the list of amazing contributors in [CONTRIBUTORS.md](./CONTRIBUTORS.md).
+See the current leaderboard and detailed contribution stats in [CONTRIBUTORS.md](./CONTRIBUTORS.md).

+📚 Learn more about our contribution tracking system in [docs/CONTRIBUTION_TRACKING.md](./docs/CONTRIBUTION_TRACKING.md).

 ## 📄 License